 - Use large fans to cool the air and keep it circulating.

-- Brushing as well as clipping long haired or heavy coated pets during hot summer months will also keep them cooler.
+- Brushing as well as clipping long-haired or heavy-coated pets during hot summer months will help keep them cooler.

 - Get them up off the ground and provide airflow using cots or decking.